MidwintersTomb/HTTP-BruteForce-BasicAuth/README.md

-# HTTP Brute Force Basic Auth
+# HTTP(S) Brute Force Basic Auth

-### This is a bash script that utilizes cURL to brute force authentication via HTTP basic auth by sending the username and password combinations in the URL.
+### This is a bash script that utilizes cURL to brute force authentication via HTTP(S) basic auth by sending the username and password combinations in the URL.
 (Example: `https://admin:admin123@www.domain.tld`)

 ## Usage: